0xjessie21/wp2shell-checker/README.md

 ---

-## ⚠️ Disclaimer — Read Before Use
+## :warning: Disclaimer — Read Before Use

 > **This tool is strictly for authorized security testing and defensive verification purposes only.**